-Accounting area Summary of management's policy Audit Comments Revaluations of land Management uses an external organisation, NPS (SW) Ltd, to calculate revaluation figures.
+Accounting area Summary of management's policy Audit Comments Assessment and buildings (SW) Ltd, to calculate revaluation figures.
 NPS's calculation is based upon market values and the BCIS index.
-We have: and buildings Assessed the competence and expertise of the expert and deemed it appropriate for the revaluation exercise Reviewed the assumptions used by the expert and deemed the reasonable Ensured that there has been no changes to the method used to revalue the properties, as well as ensure that the method is suitable for the different classes of the assets Tested revaluations made during the year to ensure they are input correctly into the Authority's asset register
+We have: Assessed the competence and expertise of the expert and deemed it appropriate for the revaluation exercise Reviewed the assumptions used by the expert and deemed the reasonable Ensured that there has been no changes to the method used to revalue the properties, as well as ensure that the method is suitable for the different classes of the assets Tested revaluations made during the year to ensure they are input correctly into the Authority's asset register

-- We disagree with the estimation process or judgements that underpin the estimate and consider the estimate to be potentially materially misstated - We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider optimistic We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider cautious - We consider management's process is appropriate and key assumptions are neither optimistic or cautious
+- We disagree with the estimation process or judgements that underpin the estimate and consider the estimate to be potentially misstated - We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider optimistic - We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider cautious - We consider management's process is appropriate and key assumptions are neither optimistic or cautious liability - £13m